Landmarks and monuments of Florida State University

-The Landmarks and Monuments of Florida State University are monuments and landmarks located on Florida State University's Tallahassee campus that are considered culturally or historically significant.
+The landmarks and monuments of Florida State University are statues, sculptures, memorials and greenspaces located on Florida State University's Tallahassee campus that are considered culturally or historically significant.
 The landmarks usually depict a person in the history of the university or represent an ideal that the university holds.
 These landmarks can also represent a key part of traditions held by the student body.